Game-Dev-Network/GDN-Lab/CONTRIBUTING.md

 ## Project structure

-You'll notice that our directory structure is somewhat long.
 We use the following format to structure code snippets in here:

 ```
 code-gift/